Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Extreme value theory (EVT)

 \section{Extreme value theory (EVT)}

 Extreme Value Theory (EVT) provides the statistical foundation for estimating COR by extrapolating rare, high-severity events from frequent near-misses.
 In this study, extreme events are represented by block maxima of 2D-TTC derived from high-resolution vehicle trajectories (Algorithm~\ref{alg:collision}).
-EVT allows risk estimation without requiring large volumes of historical crash data (\citep{zheng2020novel, fu2022bayesian}).
+EVT enables risk estimation without requiring large volumes of historical crash data (e.g., \citep{zheng2020novel, fu2022bayesian}).
 Two EVT approaches are commonly applied: the Block Maxima (BM) method, which fits maxima or minima from fixed-duration blocks using the Generalized Extreme Value (GEV) distribution (\citep{coles2001introduction}), and the Peaks Over Threshold (POT) method, which models threshold exceedances using the Generalized Pareto Distribution (GPD).
-Although POT can be data-efficient, it is highly sensitive to threshold choice and less compatible with discrete sensor-derived datasets.
-By contrast, BM aligns naturally with real-time AV data, avoids subjective thresholds, and supports scalable, time-series analysis (\citep{fu2022bayesian, songchitruksa2006extreme}).
+Although POT can be data-efficient, it is highly sensitive to threshold selection and typically requires declustering and handling of dependencies when applied to dense trajectory data.
+By contrast, BM aligns naturally with real-time AV unique-segmented data, avoids subjective thresholds, and supports scalable time-series analysis (\citep{fu2022bayesian, songchitruksa2006extreme}).
 Consequently, this study adopts the BM–GEV framework (see Fig.~\ref{fig:2}).

 The GEV has been widely applied in traffic safety research.
-Early studies modeled near-missets with univariate and multivariate GEV formulations (\citep{orsini2020large, zhang2019real, zheng2014freeway}).
+Early studies modeled near-misses using univariate and multivariate GEV formulations (e.g., citep{orsini2020large, zhang2019real, zheng2014freeway}).
 Recent advances incorporate nonstationary structures, linking GEV parameters to covariates such as vehicle dynamics (\citep{anis2025real, fu2021random, fu2022random}).
 Bayesian hierarchical models have also addressed sparse data and unobserved heterogeneity across vehicles, sites, and traffic contexts.
-The increasing availability of high-resolution AV trajectory and HD map data has highlighted the need for flexible GEV formulations that jointly capture V–V and V–I interactions.
+With increasing availability of AV trajectories and HD maps, there is growing motivation to combine geometry-aware near-miss extraction (including V–I exposure) with hierarchical EVT to support corridor-scale risk inference.